schlimmchen/OpenDTU-OnBattery-docs/docs/3rd_party/prometheus_database.md

-# Using the prometheus database for data collection
+# Using Prometheus for data collection

 The prometheus database is used for many projects for data collection.
 It is relatively easy to setup and use.